 One thing you can do to reduce your risk for heartburn and acid reflux disease is to eat low-fat, high-protein meals.
 Also, eat smaller meals more frequently; stop eating before you get too full.

-Avoid beverages that seem to trigger heartburn or make it worse, such as:
+Beverages that commonly trigger heartburn or make it worse, include:

 - Coffee or tea (both regular and decaffeinated)